tim-hardcastle/Pipefish/docs/the-whys-of-charm.md

 ## Why are variables typed by default?

 Most dynamic languages don’t do that.
-Why did I?
+Why does Charm?
 There are three things we can do if we want variables to be dynamic: have them all dynamic, have them dynamic by default, or have them dynamic by request.
-I’ve gone with the third option.
+Charm has gone with the third option.

 My thinking is that we rarely use the dynamism of dynamic variables *as such*.
 To truly exploit this feature we would be changing the type of a variable *at runtime*.
 And we do this sometimes, but what we mostly enjoy about dynamic languages is how easy it is to change the types of things *between versions of our code*.
 And that is a result of type inference on the variables and of having untyped function parameters, not of the runtime dynamism.